hepabolu/programming-by-stealth/docs/pbs62.md

 ## Introducing Bootstrap Forms

 Bootstrap provides a lot of very nice features for making great looking HTML forms.
 Simply by using Bootstrap there are some basic non-default styles applied to form elements, but you need to opt in to the more dramatic and opinionated options Bootstrap provides.
-In fact, Bootstrap offers so many form-related features and options that it’s very hard to know where to begin, and what order to introduce things in.
+In fact, Bootstrap offers so many form-related features and options that it’s very hard to know where to begin, and in what order to introduce things.

 After many changes of mind, I’ve decided to start with a basic form containing some of the most commonly used form elements, and then to build from there.